ionos-cloud/dim/TUTORIAL.md

 DIM does implement a authorization system.

 DIM comes with a preconfigured admin user.
 It should be deleted in a live system.
+As there is no `ndcli delete user` you need to login to the MySQL Database and use SQL.

 A user with `user_type_id` in `user` table set to 1 is a super-admin.
 No restrictions apply for this user.
 This value is only read when a user session is created, so if you change a user_type_id, the user needs to login again.